forestryio/forestry.io/hugo/content/docs/settings/fields/datetime.md

 * _Hidden_ – hides the field in the editor, but allows developers to set default values or maintain the field for legacy purposes.
 * _Date Format_ – how the date should be displayed in the editor.
 * _Date Format_ – how the date should be displayed in the editor.
+* _Display UTC_ – activating this option will display the date in UTC regardless of user's locale settings.
 * _Required_ – prevent changes from being saved if this field is empty.

 ## Field UI